Wreath products in the automorphism group of a full shift: Introduction

 Kim and Roush wrote in 1990 \cite{KiRo90} that all known finitely generated torsion free groups in $\mathcal{G}$ known at the time had a subgroup of finite index which is ``locally nilpotent and of finite cohomological dimension''.
 Roush clarified in private communication \cite{Ro18} that ``locally nilpotent'' should say ``residually nilpotent''.

-Despite us nowadays knowing many examples of interesting groups in $\mathcal{G}$, to our knowledge the only known interesting finitely-generated torsion-free groups exhibited before the present paper are still precisely the graph groups from \cite{KiRo90}, which are always residually nilpotent \cite[Theorem~2.3]{DuKr92}, and of finite cohomological dimension \cite{KiKo14}.
-The group $\Z \wr \Z$ of course has infinite cohomological dimension, as it contains $\Z^d$ for all $d$, so our theorem provides the first counterexamples to the observation of Kim and Roush.
+Despite us nowadays knowing many examples of interesting groups in $\mathcal{G}$, to our knowledge the only known interesting finitely-generated torsion-free groups exhibited before the present paper are still precisely the graph groups from \cite{KiRo90,BoLiRu88}, which are always residually nilpotent \cite[Theorem~2.3]{DuKr92}, and of finite cohomological dimension \cite{KiKo14}.
+The group $\Z \wr \Z$ of course has infinite cohomological dimension, as it contains $\Z^d$ for all $d$, providing the first solution to (a part of) the problem implicit in Kim and Roush's statement (of finding groups without the properties listed).

-All torsion-free groups provided by the theorem above are residually nilpotent (see Lemma~\ref{lem:AllTFN}), so the other half of the observation of Kim and Roush remains true.
-There are certainly many non-(residually nilpotent) groups \emph{with} torsion in $\mathcal{G}$, simply because $\mathcal{G}$ contains all finite groups \cite{He69}; it is easy to also find examples that are not even virtually residually finite, for example there are f.g.\ groups in $\mathcal{G}$ containing copies of every finite group (for example, this follows from the main result of \cite{Sa22b}).
+All torsion-free groups provided by the theorem above are residually nilpotent (see Lemma~\ref{lem:AllTFN}), so the other half of the observation of Kim and Roush remains valid.
+On the side we note that there are certainly many non-(residually nilpotent) groups \emph{with} torsion in $\mathcal{G}$, simply because $\mathcal{G}$ contains all finite groups \cite{He69}; it is easy to also find examples that are not even virtually residually nilpotent, for example there are f.g.\ groups in $\mathcal{G}$ containing copies of every finite group (this follows from the main result of \cite{Sa22b}, or can be proved directly).

 The methods of the present paper still do not get very far into iterated wreath products:

 \begin{question} Which of $\Z_2 \wr (\Z_2 \wr \Z^2)$, $\Z_2 \wr (\Z \wr \Z)$, $\Z_2 \wr (\Z_2 \wr (\Z_2 \wr \Z))$ are in $\mathcal{G}$? \end{question}